equinor/appsec-snyk-onboarding/content/prolog.md

 ## Practicalities

-- It is ok to Interrupt during the workshop</br> - this is not a presentation or monolog
+- Please DO interrupt during the workshop</br> - this is not a presentation or monolog
 - Slides and code are available at: </br> - [https://github.com/equinor/appsec-snyk-onboarding](https://github.com/equinor/appsec-snyk-onboarding)

 ---